Java Cast String to Integer: A full breakdown

 - Choose the right method: Use

 Integer.parseInt()for primitiveinttypes andInteger.valueOf()forIntegerobjects.
 ConsiderScannerfor user input. - Validate user input: Don't rely solely on exception handling.
 Add checks to validate the input before attempting the conversion.
-For example, you could use regular expressions to check if the input String conforms to the expected format.
+As an example, you could use regular expressions to check if the input String conforms to the expected format.

 - Consider using